 At that point, the temptation was to call daddy.
 Now, I use the word “daddy” there specifically because it wasn’t calling “Dad.”
 It would be calling “Daddy.”
 For me this situation became an opportunity to squarely face my obligations as a young man with a wife.
 If I’d made a dumb choice and a bad investment I needed to bear the loss that came with that.

-In a very unusual way, I feel like that choice to take my losses and not run home to my dad to bail us out as a couple was a very important step in becoming financially independent and becoming responsible as a man, to provide for my wife and be responsible for my own financial decisions.
+I feel like that choice to take my losses and not run home to my dad to bail us out as a couple was a very important step in becoming financially independent and becoming responsible as a man, to provide for my wife and be responsible for my own financial decisions.
 Now, I’m not saying it would be wrong to ask parents to help you out in a situation.

 It turned out, later on, that my dad ended up giving us some money to help us with a down payment on our first home.
 But that felt different, getting that down payment, than what I would have felt if I had gone home to dad and asked him to bail us out of a difficult situation.
 I think what happens today with many young couples is they’re trying to live on a higher level than they ought to be living.
 They’re going home to mom or dad to bail them out of a situation.
 And it’s creating a dependence upon parents, because where money goes, there can be —not every time —but there can be control, manipulation, and there can be a payback.

 It’s interesting that when my dad did help us with the house, later on, I felt absolutely no control by him or by my mom, even though they did help us establish that first home.
 Here is the wisdom for parents, who are listening —if you help your kids financially, make sure you’re doing it in such a way that it doesn’t exert control or influence, and it divides this couple who were meant to cleave toward one another.